-Arrays : Introduction - one dimensional Arrays - Declaration of one dimensional Arrays - Initialization of one dimensional Arrays - Two dimensional Arrays - Initializing Two dimensional Arrays - Multidimensional Arrays.
+Arrays: Introduction - one dimensional Arrays - Declaration of one dimensional Arrays - Initialization of one dimensional Arrays - Two dimensional Arrays - Initializing Two dimensional Arrays - Multidimensional Arrays.
 Character Arrays and Strings: String handling functions.

-User defined functions: Definition of Functions - Function Declaration - Category of Functions - No Arguments and No Return values - Arguments but No Return values - Arguments with Return values - No Arguments but Returns a value- Functions that Return Multiple Values-Recursion - Passing Arrays to Functions - The Scope, Visibility and Lifetime of Variables.
+User defined functions: Definition of Functions - Function Declaration - Category of Functions - No Arguments and No Return values - Arguments but No Return values - Arguments with Return values - No Arguments but Returns a value - Functions that Return Multiple Values- Recursion - The Scope, Visibility and Lifetime of Variables.